nsmsn/personal-site-v2/src/now.md

 permalink: /now/
 ---

-<small class="timestamp">Updated <time datetime="2021-03-22">March 22, 2021</time></small>
+<small class="timestamp">Updated <time datetime="2021-05-09">May 9, 2021</time></small>

+As of May 7, I’m fully vaccinated against COVID-19.
+Just putting that here.

 ## Learning

-This year, I am honing my web skills by revisiting each core web technology (HTML, CSS, JavaScript) and re-learning this medium with more breadth and depth.
+This year, I am honing my web skills by revisiting each core web technology (HTML, CSS, JavaScript).
+My goal is to get up to speed on the modern stuff, and re-learn the medium with more breadth and depth.
 I am also exploring [certification as an accessibility professional](https://www.accessibilityassociation.org/certification).

 ## Reading

-The days are getting longer, and so are the books.
-Here are my current titles:
+Still working on these titles:

 - <a href="http://www.worldcat.org/oclc/1137087735"><i>The Wind-Up Bird Chronicle</i></a> by Haruki&nbsp;Murakami 🎧